 The workplace has changed drastically in the last decade.
 Millennial employees operate and think differently than the retiring baby boomers.
-The expectations towards a great employer are fundamentally different and also changed the way companies need to operate and managers need to lead their employees.
+The expectations towards a great employer are fundamentally different and the way companies need to operate changed.
+Managers need to lead their employees in other ways too.
 Here we explore some of the employee engagement trends for the coming decade.
-The war for talent is only becoming more competitive and the process and landscape for recruiting top talent has already changed significantly.
+The war over talent is only becoming more competitive and the process for recruiting top talent has already changed significantly.

 Therefore, employee engagement and employee satisfaction is more important today than ever before.
 Getting negative reviews on Glassdoor or other employer review portals can damage your reputation.
 This can dent your chances of attracting the right candidates.

 Netigate is a feedback solution for customer experience, employee experience and market research.

 We looked into the top 6 employee engagement topics and want to give you some useful take-aways that will help you as a recruiter and business.
 When candidates look for jobs today, their immediate go-to resource is social media, particularly LinkedIn.
 According to LinkedIn, there are approximately 2 billion millennials worldwide today.
 And, 87 per cent of them actively use LinkedIn for job searches.
 Furthermore, millennials make up approximately 38 per cent of LinkedIn’s user base.

 In this article

 What are the top 6 employee engagement trends in 2020?